ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.javascript/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### __WORK IN PROGRESS__
 -->
+### 5.3.3 (2022-03-06)
+* (bluefox) Added async functions: createStateAsync, deleteStateAsync

+### 5.3.2 (2022-03-06)
+* (Apollon77) fix problem that scripts were not starting when scriptsEnabled State was triggered (or startScript was used)
+* (Apollon77) Make sure callbacks on startScript/stopScript work and Async variants also resolve
+* (Apollon77) Make sure startScriptAsync, stopScriptAsync and runScriptAsync resolve in debug mode too

 ### 5.3.1 (2022-03-03)
 * (Apollon77) Add missing callback check in setObject